 After experiencing pushback from her high school to prioritize emotional and mental wellbeing after the school shootings at Parkland and the subsequent push to harden schools, Zoë engaged in Civics Unplugged's inaugural fellowship where she found her "you-shaped hole" — powering stakeholder and empathy-driven education.
 After graduating, she was elected to the inaugural Civics 2030 Steering Committee as the Chair and now consults for Unplugged Strategies.

-Zoë is a first-year Echols and Ridley Scholar at the University of Virginia where she will be pursuing studies in Public Policy, Economics, and Spanish.
+Zoë is a first-year Echols and Ridley Scholar at the University of Virginia where she will be pursuing studies in Economics and Youth and Social Innovation.